The Chalk of the Northern Province: its regional context

 Abstract –

 We all use the macrofossil biozones when we write or talk about the Chalk – but do we really know what they are?
 Some of them are just vague, for example one of the zones in Yorkshire is named after a misidentified fossil that occurs in only a small part of the sequence.
-None of the zoned have been defined using the modern criteria, as far as I know.
+None of the zones have been defined using the modern criteria, as far as I know.
 How can we compare the biostratigraphy of different provinces if the researchers are not using a commonly agreed scientific standard?

 Is it not time to define the macrofossil biozones to give them scientific credibility?
 Could we abandon the existing zones in favour of ones based on different fossil groups that could give us better resolution?
 Are they still relevant now that we have more accurate lithostratigraphy, chemostratigraphy and event stratigraphy?